-Pro tip: This 3.47 minute track features forms of the imperative and subjunctive mode.
+Pro tip: This 3.47-minute track features forms of the imperative and subjunctive modes.
 If you find you’re having trouble grasping some of the vocabulary, you can read a translation of the lyrics.

 Y no hago más na’, El Gran Combo de Puerto Rico (1983)

 Jump back in time to the 1980s with Y no hago más na’ (1983) sung by the Puerto Rican salsa group El Gran Combo de Puerto Rico.
 Formed in 1962 by Rafael Ither (1926-), El Gran Combo is known as the “University of Salsa” because many singers of the genre, including Héctor Lavoe and Celia Cruz, passed through it.
 The orchestra has produced many famous songs, including Un verano en Nueva York, Gotas de lluvia, and No hay cama pa’ tanta gente.